 A mountain to climb

-Right now, companies like Proshore are demonstrating the potential for Nepal-based jobs in the IT industry by offering ‘teams as a service’ to businesses around the world from offices in Kathmandu.
+Right now, companies like Proshore are demonstrating the potential for Nepal-based jobs in the IT industry by offering ‘ready-to-code dev teams’ to businesses around the world from offices in Kathmandu.
 With a low unemployment rate (4.44% in 2020), a population of 30 million, and steadily increasing literacy in school-age children – the country has the talent and a growing appetite for skilled jobs within the IT industry.

 Even more importantly, there’s a real social need to create skilled, international-level jobs in Nepal because suitably qualified candidates tend to migrate abroad in the pursuit of opportunities – approximately 354,000 people in 2018.